amygrinn/cps240-term-project/README.md

 This will run all tests and check code formatting.
 In order to fix code formatting automatically, use the command `./gradlew fix`.

+To run all tests without opening a graphical window, use the command `./gradlew check -Pheadless`.

 ## Roles

 ### Dylan